The Patient’s Bottom Line: Human Insulin is Not the Answer

 This publication, a product of the American Diabetes Association, fails to protect or advocate for patients on this issue and is a massive, and frankly surprising, departure from previous statements from the ADA on the importance of modern analog insulin.

 “Human insulin” refers to older insulins, specifically R and NPH, originally produced for sale in the 1980s.
 Before that, insulin was isolated from animals.
 “Human Insulin” was the first product created using bacteria and human DNA to manufacture human insulin in labs.

 Human insulins include:

 - N or NPH: also technically categorized as “short-acting”, but longer-acting than R or Regular.
-NPH insulin begins working after 1 to 3 hours and peaks between 6 and 8 hours.
+NPH insulin begins working after one to three hours and peaks between six and eight hours.
 It continues working for up to 24 hours.
 When using human insulin, NPH is used to provide baseline insulin.

 More recently, insulin analogs have been developed to better mimic the body’s metabolism.